2-REC/python-qt-resizable-messagebox/README.md

     * **usage_maya.py**: An example file showing how to use the message boxes in Maya

-## Usage

-Some examples on how to use the Resizable Message Box are provided in [extras/usage.md](extras/usage.md)

 ### Qt.py

 *Qt.py enables you to write software that runs on any of the 4 supported bindings - PySide2, PyQt5, PySide and PyQt4.*